Education... Community... Legacy...

 The Scholarship was established in 2012 as an incentive to support and inspire music students and to let them know Norman believes in them and the future of jazz in Canada.

-If you wish to make a gift to my Scholarship, either through me or through Concordia University administration (for the benefit of a tax receipt), please contact me."
+If you wish to make a gift to my Scholarship, either through me or through Concordia University or Humber College (for the benefit of a tax receipt), please contact me."

 Throughout his long career, Norman has hired many young musicians to join his bandstand.
 One musician said, "When I was in college, the word was that if you got the call from Norm, you knew you were doing okay... everyone waited to get that call; it didn't matter where or how much.
 You went.
 But, if you didn't hear back, you knew you had work to do.
 It was a right of passage."
 Dr. Oliver Jones said, "I don't know any other musician who has done as much to bring along young talent as Norman.
 He is a force of nature."
 Norm provided his trademark start by giving performance opportunities to musicians Robi Botos, Dave Restivo, Grant Stewart, Joe Allen, Mike Downes and Ken Fornetran, now legends of jazz in their own right.